Case Study 05 · Dell INC · Dell Technologies

 What I held myself to

-Beyond the business brief, I set four priorities for myself going into the project, to keep the redesign honest about user needs, not just stakeholder asks.
+Beyond the business brief, I set four priorities for myself going into the project, to keep the redesign honest about user needs, beyond the stakeholder asks.

 Fulfill business goals